josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/🪆_Narrative_Interference/🧿_attribution_as_narrative_attack_surface.md

 Handled well, it:
 - constrains attacker incentives,
 - protects the right surfaces,
 - and keeps the system resilient under uncertainty.

 ---

-## 📡 Cross-References

-- 🐉 It’s Not Always Daddy Dragon — comfort-villain bias
-- 🧿 FCDO Data Signatures — structural targeting logic
-- 📿 Vulnerable Data Populations at FCDO — who bears the cost
-- 🧟‍♀️ Residual Shadows at FCDO — delayed exploitation
-- 📺 Platforming as Soft Power Capture — amplification dynamics
-- 🦴 Tolerance Thresholds as Load Management — deferred harm
-- 🦑 CRAKEN System — reflexive ecological mapping

----